l0uisgrange/dl-2026-project/README.md

 # Implicit Hate Speech Against Swiss Minorities

 This project, realized in the scope of the EE-559 course at EPFL, is dedicated to exploring hate speech recognition based on the [TOXIGEN](https://github.com/microsoft/ToxiGen) dataset, extended to include swiss minority groups.
+The baseline model used is [`tomh/toxigen_roberta`](https://huggingface.co/tomh/toxigen_roberta), a RoBERTa model fine-tuned on the ToxiGen dataset.

 **This repository contains and discusses content that is offensive or upsetting.
 All materials are intended to support research that improves toxicity detection methods.
 Included examples of toxicity do not represent how the authors feel about any identity groups.**